ionic-team/ionic2-starter-tutorial/README.md

 ```

-In a production ionic build for Cordova, the root `src` and `node_modules` directories should be safe to be deleted.

 - Is Webpack actually better that writing good gulp tasks???
-- How do developers add in random es5 scripts that shouldn't be transpiled and added to system???
+- How would developers add in random es5 scripts (modules not in npm) that shouldn't be transpiled and added to system???
+- How should they be adding scripts like firebase.js???